1

 Work Schedule

-The Control Room Operator follows a modified DuPont rotating 12-hour shift schedule, ensuring 24/7 coverage through a structured rotation of day and night shifts that includes built-in rest days to support continuous and reliable plant operations.
+The CRO follows a modified DuPont rotating 12-hour shift schedule, providing 24/7 coverage through a rotation of day and night shifts.
+The schedule includes built-in rest days, with the 5th week designated as a relief week to ensure continuous, reliable plant operations.

 This position will also occasionally necessitate extended working hours and flexible shifts as needed, including weekends and holidays, in response to schedules, workload demands, and plant conditions.
 Periodic callouts or "On call" status may also be required.